vulppi-dev/IntREST/README.md

 ### ResponseMessage

-The `ResponseMessage` interface is the output interface of IntelliREST.
+The `ResponseMessage` interface is the output interface of IntREST.
 It contains all the information about the response.

 #### Properties